disclosure: this is a sponsored post, we will be paid for writing this post, although all comments are my own, honest thoughts.

-As you know I am very keen on nature and introducing Monkey to all things animal related – including birds.
-We have very mature trees just beyond our garden fence and monkey and I spend a lot of time watching our feathered friends.
+As you know I am very keen on nature and introducing my son to all things animal-related – including birds.
+We have very mature trees just beyond our garden fence and we spend a lot of time watching our feathered friends.

 Sadly my much-loved wooden bird table hasn’t made it through this summer, it finally fell apart.
 I’d had it for many years, it had seen me through 3 house moves and a divorce!
 So it had served me and my feathered friends well.
 At the moment I don’t have the spare funds to buy a new table so am just using a feeder pole and various feeders to try to attract the birds into the garden.

 I love birdsong, especially in the Spring when you can hear the young in the nest calling their parents for food.
 I can spot a blackbird and blue tit’s call, not so great with others.

 So what kinds of bird food can you use to attract birds into your garden?
 You can see some different seed mixes available here that will help try to attract a range of birds.

 Sunflower seeds are a favourite with Sparrows, Chaffinches and Greenfinches and Nyger seeds are great for attracting finches, including goldfinches which I used to see regularly in my previous garden.
 I’ve seen them in my neighbour’s garden here, but have not been able to convince them to hop over the fence – yet!